TeacherGaming/slate/source/includes/oauth.md

 --------- | ------- | -----------
 client_id |  | Your `client_id`.
 redirect_uri |  | URL where client gets redirected after succesfull login.
-These are whitelisted by Teachergaming. student_login | | Set to true to login as a student.
-Do not include this parameter if doing teacher login. response_type | | only `code` allowed for now.
+These are whitelisted by Teachergaming. student_login | | Set to `true` to login as a student.
+No need to include this parameter if doing teacher login. switch_teacher_student_login | | Set to `true` to allow switching between teacher and student logins. response_type | | only `code` allowed for now.

 After succesfull login, user will be redirected back to your redirect_uri with code in GET query parameter.
 Use this code to fetch the token for the user as explained in section [Token](#token).